 Need an understanding ear or someone to talk to?
 Parkinson Society British Columbia offers free, short-term, confidential and non-judgmental counselling services for people touched by Parkinson’s disease.
 Counselling will provide you with a safe and structured environment to discuss challenges, process emotions and provide you with the extra support you and your loved one(s) may need.

-Our clinical counsellors, Courtney Hanna & Myriame Lépine Lyons, have experience working with people living with Parkinson’s and their loved ones.
+Our clinical counsellors, Courtney Doherty & Myriame Lépine Lyons, have experience working with people living with Parkinson’s and their loved ones.
 They are able to help in dealing with any combination of issues including: